Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

 However, some cheaper options might mean having to live with an inconvenience or two.

-The price for renting accommodation reduces or increases as you get farther from the country's capital and you could enjoy parks like an amazing view or beautiful landscape.
+The price of renting accommodation reduces or increases as you get farther from the country's capital, and you could enjoy parks with amazing views or beautiful landscapes.

 Packing List